Edward the Black Prince: Spanish campaign (1365–1367)

-When Calveley and other English and Gascon leaders of free companies found that Prince Edward was about to fight for Peter, they withdrew from the service of Henry of Trastámara and joined Edward "because he was their natural lord".
-While the prince was at Pamplona he received a letter of defiance from Henry.
-From Pamplona Edward marched by Arruiz to Salvatierra, which opened its gates to his army, and thence advanced to Vitoria, intending to march on Burgos by this direct route.
-A body of his knights, which he had sent out to reconnoitre under Sir William Felton, was defeated by a skirmishing party, and he found that Henry had occupied some strong positions, and especially Santo Domingo de la Calzada on the right of the river Ebro, and Zaldiaran mountain on the left, which made it impossible for him to reach Burgos through Álava.
-Accordingly he crossed the Ebro and encamped under the walls of Logroño.
-During these movements the prince's army had suffered from want of provisions both for men and horses, and from wet and windy weather.
-At Logroño, however, though provisions were still scarce, they were somewhat better off.
+From Pamplona, Edward marched by Arruiz to Salvatierra, which opened its gates to his army, and then advanced to Vitoria, intending to march directly to Burgos through this route.
+A group of his knights were set out on a reconnaissance mission under Sir William Felton, and were defeated by a skirmishing party.
+Edward learned that Henry was occupying some strong positions—especially Santo Domingo de la Calzada on the right of the river Ebro, and Zaldiaran mountain on the left—which made it impossible for him to reach Burgos through Álava.
+He thus crossed the Ebro.
+During the trip, the men and horses in the army suffered from a lack of provisions, and from wet and windy weather.
+The army encamped under the walls of Logroño, where they were better off, though still lacking in provisions.

-On 30 March 1367, the prince wrote an answer to Henry's letter.
-On 2 April he left Logroño and moved to Navarrete, La Rioja.
+On 30 March 1367, Edward wrote an answer to Henry's letter.
+On 2 April, he left Logroño and moved to Navarrete, La Rioja.
 Meanwhile, Henry and his French allies had encamped at Nájera, so that the two armies were now near each other.
-Letters passed between Henry and Edward, for Henry seems to have been anxious to make terms.
-He declared that Peter was a tyrant and had shed much innocent blood, to which Edward replied that Peter had told him that all the persons he had slain were traitors.
-On the morning of 3 April, Edward's army marched from Navarrete, and all dismounted while they were yet some distance from Henry's army.
-The bulk of Edward's army was composed of mercenary free companies, and probably numbered between eight and ten thousand men.
+Letters passed between Henry and Edward, for Henry seems to have been anxious to reach an agreement.
+He declared that Peter was a tyrant and had killed innocent people, to which Edward replied that Peter had told him that all those he had killed were traitors.
+On 3 April, Edward's army marched from Navarrete, and the soldiers dismounted at a distance from Henry's army.
+The bulk of Edward's army were mercenary free companies, and probably numbered at eight to ten thousand men.

 As the Battle of Nájera began, the knights of Castile attacked and pressed the English vanguard, but the wings of Henry's army failed to move, so that the Gascon lords were able to attack the main body on the flanks.
 Then Edward brought the main body of his army into action, and the fighting became intense.
 At length Henry's vanguard gave way, and he fled from the field.
 When the battle was over Edward asked Peter to spare the lives of those who had offended him.
 Peter assented, with the exception of one notorious traitor, whom he at once put to death; and he also had two others slain the next day.